What is postpartum hemorrhage?

 Most cases of postpartum hemorrhage occur at delivery or soon after.
 But you may bleed

 heavily after you go home from the hospital.
-If this happens, call your healthcare
+Talk with your healthcare provider about

 Key points about postpartum hemorrhage